DeFiCh/defichain.com/_learn/en-US/run-a-masternode.md

 ---
 title: Run a masternode
-description: How to run a Defichain masternode on Linux/Mac OS
+description: How to run a DeFiChain masternode on Linux/macOS.
 ---

 ## Introduction